 There are some steps to follow to keep your outdoor shed and its surrounds safe during the bushfire season.

-Build a buffer
+Build a Buffer

-Maybe, it seems to you as a good sense, but it’s better not to take this seemingly simple tip for granted.
+Maybe, it seems to you as common sense, but it’s better not to take this seemingly simple tip for granted.
 Very often the flammable materials such as hay, wood, and chemicals are stored in farm sheds.
 While storing these items you should keep in mind that they can easily cause the risk of the fire, especially during the bushfire season.
 That’s why it’s absolutely vital that you declutter any unused items during the warmer months.